jm3246-sys/Data-Analytics-Consulting-PPT/README.md

-  ## 1.  📌 Project Description -Online Retail Performance Dashboard
+  ## 1.  📌 Project Title - Online Retail Performance Dashboard
 This project presents an **Online Retail Performance Dashboard for the year 2011** (excluding UK data).
 It provides interactive insights into revenue trends, customer behavior, regional demand, and top-performing markets.